-AI chatbots are available around the clock, so you can talk to them whenever you want about anything.
-For most people, they are simply helpful tools.
-However, some users have had unexpected and concerning experiences.
+AI chatbots like ChatGPT and Google Gemini are available around the clock, so you can talk to them whenever you want about anything.
+For most people, they’re simply helpful tools.
+But some users have had unexpected and concerning experiences.

-This guide explains what AI psychosis is, who might be at risk, and what steps can help protect you.
-The information is clear and based on evidence.
-Most people use chatbots safely, but understanding the risks helps everyone make better choices.
+This guide explains what AI psychosis is, who might be more vulnerable, and what steps can help protect you.
+The information here is based on available evidence and clinical observations.
+Most people use chatbots safely, but knowing the risks helps you make better choices about your own use.

 First, let’s make sure we understand what this term means.